alexbrestby/alexbrestby/README.md

-Hi 👋 My name is Alex
+Hi, my name is Alex
 ==================================

-## Web developer
+## Junior Web Developer

-Self-development and learning every day is my life.
-I have a couple of apps in my portfolio, but i want to improve my Front\_end skills.

 * 🌍  I'm based in Belarus
 * 🖥️  See my portfolio <a href="http://leoniuk.org/portfolio" target="blank">here</a>